h2tc-roboticsx/H2TC/src/README.md

 # Source code
-This folder contains the source codes of our tools introduced in [our paper]() and [our project website](https://lipengroboticsx.github.io).
+This folder contains the source codes of our tools to record, process and annotate our dataset.
-If you want to utilize the tools to deal with your data, please follow the guideline in [Run from Scratch](https://github.com/lipengroboticsx/H2TC_code/tree/main#run-from-scratch).
+If you want to utilize the tools, please follow the [guideline](https://github.com/lipengroboticsx/H2TC_code/tree/main#run-from-scratch).

 Briefly, here is an overview of our tools: